rafabene/devops-demo/openshift/Readme.md

 7. Create a DNS (or hosts file) entry pointing to www.example.com.

-  If you don't have access to your DNS server you can do that by including the entry on /etc/hosts.
+  If you don't have access to your DNS server you can do that by including the entry in `/etc/hosts`.

   Execute: